Airstack-xyz/airstack-frames-sdk/README.md

    */
   USER_DETAILS = "user_details",
   /**
-   * Fetches ERC20 mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches ERC20 mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   ERC20_MINTS = "erc20_mints",
   /**
-   * Fetches NFT mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches NFT mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   NFT_MINTS = "nft_mints",
   /**
-   * Fetches ERC20 balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches ERC20 balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   ERC20_BALANCES = "erc20_balances",
   /**
-   * Fetches NFT balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches NFT balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   NFT_BALANCES = "nft_balances",
   /**